oikos-cash/oikos-docs-bsc/content/contracts/ExchangeRates.md

 # ExchangeRates

 This contract stores the latest Synth exchange rates.
 These rates are set by an oracle, which updates this contract every three minutes with any prices that have moved sufficiently.
-Once set, these prices are available for any contract in the Synthetix system to query.
+Once set, these prices are available for any contract in the Oikos system to query.
-Prices which have not been updated recently enough are considered stale; Synthetix functionality using stale prices does not operate.
+Prices which have not been updated recently enough are considered stale; Oikos functionality using stale prices does not operate.
 All rates are denominated in terms of sUSD, so the price of sUSD is always \$1.00, and is never stale.

 The ExchangeRates contract is also responsible for computing the prices of various derived synths.
 In particular, the behaviour of [inverse synths](#rateorinverted) is defined here.
 These are derivative synths whose price varies inversely with the price of an underlying asset.

-This contract interacts with the oracle's frontrunning protection, which is partially described in [SIP-6](https://sips.synthetix.io/sips/sip-6) and [SIP-7](https://sips.synthetix.io/sips/sip-7).
+This contract interacts with the oracle's frontrunning protection, which is partially described in [SIP-6](https://sips.oikos.cash/sips/sip-6) and [SIP-7](https://sips.synthetix.io/sips/sip-7).

-This does not turn off any functionality in the exchange rate contract, but is used by [`Synthetix`](Synthetix.md) to disable [currency exchanges](Synthetix.md#_internalexchange) while prices are being updated to protect against oracle front running.
+This does not turn off any functionality in the exchange rate contract, but is used by [`Oikos`](Synthetix.md) to disable [currency exchanges](Synthetix.md#_internalexchange) while prices are being updated to protect against oracle front running.
 The lock is released when [rate updates have completed](#internalupdaterates).

 **Source:** [ExchangeRates.sol](https://github.com/oikos-cash/oikos-bsc/blob/master/contracts/ExchangeRates.sol)